 Low Income / Community Writing

-This section is devoted to supporting writing communities, collaborative writing projects, and emerging writers who cannot pay for help.
-You can also find details of free workshops and drop-in sessions under Events.
+This section is devoted to supporting writing communities, collaborative writing projects, and emerging writers who cannot pay for editorial help.
+You can also find details of free workshops under Events.

 I hope I can help.

-But in the meantime, if you need help and can’t afford to pay, please don’t hesitate to get in touch, and I’ll do what I can.
+In the meantime, I’m keeping one client place available on a no-fee basis, along with two pay-what-you-can places.
+There’s usually a bit of a queue, but everyone does get their turn!
+So if you need help and can’t afford to pay, please don’t hesitate to get in touch, and I’ll do what I can.

 I’m passionate about the power of collaborative writing as a form of activism, and as a way of creating lasting change in communities.